 This document outlines finance and accounting practices of Hypha Worker Co-operative, including:

-- Listing of accounts at our financial institutions
+- List of accounts at our financial institutions

 - Tools and procedures for bookkeeping, accounting, and tax remittances